AshiVered/CobaltScreenTime/ReadMe.md

 ## 📁 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL V3 License.
 See [LICENSE](LICENSE) for details.

 ---

-## 🧠 Inspiration

-Created as a lightweight tool to assist with screen time limitations at the operating system level, without the need for third-party monitoring or background services.

----

-## 📞 Support

-For questions, suggestions or bug reports, please open an issue in the [GitHub repository](https://github.com/your-username/CobaltScreenTime).